cardan22/to-do-list/README.md

 * The CSS code was validated using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/), and no errors were found.

 #### JavaScript
+* After running the JavaScript code on [jshint.com](https://jshint.com/), I received warnings regarding the use of 'esversion: 6'.
+To resolve this, I added the comment /*jshint esversion: 6 */ at the top of the JS file.

 #### Accessibility (Devtool Lighthouse Report)
 * I ran a Lighthouse test on the website, and it received a high score in most areas except for the "Accessibility" section.
 The reason for this is because auto-zooming on input fields was removed